turingcompl33t/site/posts/2025-12-2-makemore-bigram.md

 # normalize to probability distribution along rows
 P /= P.sum(1, keepdim=True)
 ```

+In Andrej's [original video](https://www.youtube.com/watch?v=PaCmpygFfXo) he includes a great discussion of [broadcasting semantics](https://docs.pytorch.org/docs/stable/notes/broadcasting.html) for PyTorch tensors.
+It is definitely worth a watch if there is any confusion as to _why_ the division operation in the snippet above produces the output we want - I certainly gained some useful intuition from his explanation.

 Now, each row in the tensor is a probability distribution that corresponds to a single character.
 For that character, it provides the probability that it is immediately followed by every other character in the vocabulary.